Azure/data-management-zone/docs/guidance/EnterpriseScaleAnalytics-LimitingCrossTenantPrivateEndpointProvisioning.md

 With the introduction of managed virtual networks and managed private endpoints in Synapse and Data Factory, this policy is blocking the secure and private usage of these services.
 In general, this means that the development of (data) solutions on top of these services will be blocked across the tenant.

-Therefore, we are recommending the use of an “Audit” effect instead of a “Deny” affect in the policy definition described in section 3.2 of this article to keep track of private endpoints being created in separate subscriptions and tenants or to use policy exemptions for the respective data platform scopes.
+Therefore, we are recommending the use of an “Audit” effect instead of a “Deny” affect in the policy definition described in [Scenario 2 - Mitigation](#mitigation-1) of this article to keep track of private endpoints being created in separate subscriptions and tenants or to use policy exemptions for the respective data platform scopes.
 Additional policies must be created for Data Factory and Synapse to make sure managed private endpoints hosted on the managed virtual network can only connect to services hosted within the customers Azure AD tenant.

 ### Azure Data Factory

-To overcome the Scenario 1 on the managed virtual network of Data Factory, customers can use the [following policy definition](/infra/Policies/PolicyDefinitions/DataFactory/params.policyDefinition.Deny-DataFactory-ManagedPrivateEndpoints.json):
+To overcome the [Scenario 1](#scenario-1-deny-private-endpoints-linked-to-services-in-other-tenants) on the managed virtual network of Data Factory, customers can use the [following policy definition](/infra/Policies/PolicyDefinitions/DataFactory/params.policyDefinition.Deny-DataFactory-ManagedPrivateEndpoints.json):

 ```json
 "if": {